Tips for Buying a House in the Austin Housing Market

 Why American Financing?

 American Financing is a family-owned and operated mortgage lender with access to every loan in the industry.
-We’ve built a strong reputation over the years because we employ salary-based mortgage consultants who customize loan programs.
+We’ve built a strong reputation over the years because we employ dedicated mortgage consultants who customize loan programs.
 We also have in-house underwriting and decision making, which saves customers time and money.
 If you’re ready to buy a house in Austin, we’d love to help.
 We’re even available evenings and weekends to meet your schedule.